pepers/COMP3004-Ivanhoe/README.md

 Our strategy for networking was to pass lots of serializable objects between the Clients and Server.
 When the Client is started, a new thread is created for reading user input, another thread for receiving objects from the Server over the socket.
 When the Server is started, a thread is created for reading user input from the console, another thread is created just to wait for new Clients that are attempting to connect, and a final thread to handle the Server's responsibilities to the game.
 On both the Client and Server, everything that is receieved is a serializable object, including all Client Actions, Chat messages, and Player and GameState objects, etc.

 #### Overall Architecture:
+The game has the following basic components:
+* Cards
+  * Display cards of a colour and a value
+  * Supporter cards of a value
+  * Action cards with special effects
+* A main player area, where players create their ‘display’ or stack of cards
+* A hand of cards for each player
+* Single deck of cards that player’s draw from
+* Some tokens to mark when a player wins a tournament

+The game is implemented using a Server/Client socket system.
+Its primary actors are the following entities.

+**Server**:This entity is the core of the game.
+It holds information on its connected players, the state of the game, and regulates network communication while enforcing game rules.
+**Client**:This entity relays commands from the human player to the server over the network, while simultaneously interpreting information received back from the server into graphical or textual information.
+**Player**:Ivanhoe requires players to operate.
+These are entities that make decision on the game to effect it in various ways.
+They can be human or computer.

 #### Patterns:
   1. Chain-of-Responsibility: